jaeyoungchoilab/Topsicle/README.md

 A more detailed version is in the publication.
 1. We have an telomere pattern that we want to identify length (for example, the telomere pattern of Arabidopsis thaliana Col-0 strand is "CCCTAAA").
 Since initial telomere pattern has 7 base pairs (7-bp) and long read sequence methods (Oxford Nanopore Technologies, PacBio HiFi,...) can have  sequencing errors, identifying a k-mer (a subset) of that 7-bp pattern will be less specificity than finding whole 7-bp.
 Topsicle generates k-mer (or phrase, or subset) of that pattern, for example 4-bp or 5-bp from 7-bp (--telophrase).
 Let's call them "k-mer patterns" and perform analysis on them.

 Also a note, with this strategy, if user does not 100% sure of telomere pattern of a species, they can provide the most abundance pattern from tools such as Tandem Repeats Finder, tidk or by checking reads align to chromosome ends of reference genome, which are likely to have telomere.
 In short, Topsicle needs telomere pattern, but does not require to have too accurate ones.

 User can provide multiple telomere patterns by using the pipe ("|"), such as "AAACCCG|AAACCG", but this feature is not fully tested in this version yet.

-2. [Optional step 0](#21-descriptive-plots---overview_plotpy): This step provides an overview of the original sequence and what a good value for generating k-mers is.
+2. [Optional visualization step](#22-plotting-and-visualization-optional): This step provides an initial visual analysis of the input sequences.

-Overview descriptive plot is used to see if input read has telomere or not (initial pattern).
+This optional step is used to see if the input reads contains the telomere repeat.
 It will return plots with location of telomere pattern found in that read.
 Heatmap can also be generated for observation of tandem repeats we can expect to have in the dataset.
 By default, it will return a description plot of positions of k-mer patterns for a read, and in addition, using -recfindingpattern option will generate a heatmap (k-mer profile) and let us know what k-mer from the telomere pattern is abundance and what errors are commonly found within this read.
 Along with the heatmap, the parameter -rawcount will extract the count of each k-mer and its match in case we want to know exact how many matches at each position.

 It is advised to run this supplemental function prior to running the main function to have the overview observations of species and its reads before finding telomere length.

-3. [Step 1](#22-telomere-length-finding---mainpy): If that read has telomere, the first 1000bp if a read should also have telomere and its k-mers there.
-Checking first 1kbp will have the proportion of k-mer patterns (TRC value), and the read will be marked as having telomere if its TRC value is larger than the TRC cutoff value (--cutoff).
+**Executing Topsicle**
+3. Step 1.
+TRC filering (executed by the program): If read is sequenced from the telomere the first 1000bp of that read should contain telomere repeat k-mers.
+The count of this initial telomere repeat k-mers (i.e. TRC statistics) will be used for filtering candidate telomere sequencing reads.
+Reads with larger than a threshold TRC value (--cutoff) will be analyzed for downstream.
+In case a threshold can't be determined Topsicle can calculate an automatic threshold using the asymptotic method (see manuscript for detail) and calculate the telomere length.
-4. [Step 2](#22-telomere-length-finding---mainpy): After identifying potential read that has telomere, Topsicle finds how long is that telomere by sliding (--slide) through window (--windowSize) by specific length of window and sliding, measuring the mean of number of patterns found within that window, and returning the boundary point between telomere and non-telomere regions based on changepoint algorithm.
+4. Step 2: After identifying potential read that has telomere, Topsicle finds how long is that telomere by sliding (--slide) through window (--windowSize) and measuring the mean of number of patterns found within that window, and returning the boundary point between telomere and non-telomere regions based on changepoint algorithm.
 5. Optional step 3: If we want to know what kmer-bp pattern is most found within a window (kmer has to smaller than initial length of telomere pattern), we use the flag --rawcountpattern to return a .csv file with position of window start, pattern, and number of pattern found in that window.

-6. See 2.2.1 section for output explanations
+6. See [2.1.3 Explanation of output](#213-explanation-of-output) for output explanations

 ## 3. Troubleshooting